kwaldenphd/matplotlib-intro/README.md

 plt.savefig('svg_sample.svg')
 ```

-We can customize aspects of the saved image using other arguments in combination with `.savefig()`.
+237. We can customize aspects of the saved image using other arguments in combination with `.savefig()`.

-`dpi` can set the resolution to a numeric value.
+238. `dpi` can set the resolution to a numeric value.
 ```Python
 plt.savefig('svg_sample.svg', dpi=300)
 ```

-Setting `transparent` to `True` makes the image background transparent for file types that support transparent background.
+239. Setting `transparent` to `True` makes the image background transparent for file types that support transparent background.
 ```Python
 plt.savefig('svg_sample.svg', transparent=True)
 ```

-`bbox_inches` will alter the size of the bounding box or whitespace around the output image.
+240. `bbox_inches` will alter the size of the bounding box or whitespace around the output image.

-If no bounding box is needed, `bbox_inches='tight'` is ideal.
+241. If no bounding box is needed, `bbox_inches='tight'` is ideal.

 ## Additional Resources

-For more on customization options when saving a figure as an image:
+242. For more on customization options when saving a figure as an image:
 - [`matplotlib.pyplot.savefig`](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.savefig.html)

+# Best Practices for Data Visualization

+By this point, your brain is probably overwhelmed by the nuances of `matplotlib` syntax.

+Let's take a step back and

 # `OO` vs. `pyplot`

-If you start exploring `matplotlib` documentation or other internet resources/tutorials, you will likely run into `matplotlib` syntax that is different than what's presented here.
+243. If you start exploring `matplotlib` documentation or other internet resources/tutorials, you will likely run into `matplotlib` syntax that is different than what's presented here.

-That is because Matplotlib has two interfaces.
+244. That is because Matplotlib has two interfaces.

-The first is an `object-oriented (OO) interface`.
+245. The first is an `object-oriented (OO) interface`.

-When working in the `OO` interface, we utilize an instance of `axes.Axes` to render visualizations on an instance of `figure.Figure`.
+246. When working in the `OO` interface, we utilize an instance of `axes.Axes` to render visualizations on an instance of `figure.Figure`.

-The second is based on `MATLAB` and uses a state-based interface.
+247. The second is based on `MATLAB` and uses a state-based interface.

-This second interface is encapsulated in the `pyplot` module.
+248. This second interface is encapsulated in the `pyplot` module.

-`pyplot` is a collection of functions that make matplotlib work like `MATLAB`.
+249. `pyplot` is a collection of functions that make matplotlib work like `MATLAB`.

-At first glance, `pyplot` can seem like a much easier alternative to the object-oriented interface.
+250. At first glance, `pyplot` can seem like a much easier alternative to the object-oriented interface.

-For example, the following code generates a line plot using `pyplot` syntax:
+251. For example, the following code generates a line plot using `pyplot` syntax:
 ```Python
 import matplotlib.pyplot as plt plt.plot([1, 2, 3, 4])